 The Chapman & Frazer Commission

-Chapman & Frazer were among New England’s most significant residential architects in the early 20th century, with a portfolio spanning many of the most distinguished homes in Brookline and Newton.
-What makes 142 Crafts Road notable within their body of work is the stylistic choice itself.
+Chapman & Frazer ranked among New England’s most significant residential architects in the early 20th century.
+Their portfolio also spanned many of the most distinguished homes in Brookline and Newton.
+What makes 142 Crafts Road notable within that body of work is the stylistic choice itself.
 Spanish Colonial was not the default vocabulary for affluent New England commissions in 1905.
-It was a deliberate departure rooted in Mediterranean and Moorish influences that came through Spain.
+Instead, it was a deliberate departure, rooted in Mediterranean and Moorish influences that came through Spain.

 The signatures are visible from the curb.
 Stucco walls.
 Curvilinear gables.
 Exposed rafter tails.
 Arched openings.
-A modified Y-shaped plan that wraps around outdoor courtyards instead of facing the street like a center-hall Colonial.
+A modified Y-shaped plan wraps around outdoor courtyards, instead of facing the street like a center-hall Colonial.
 Inside, the original floor plan retains its front and back staircases, window seats, and architectural built-ins.
-Over the past century, the home has been thoughtfully updated by architects three times, with each intervention respecting what Chapman & Frazer originally designed.
+Over the past century, architects have thoughtfully updated the home three times.
+Still, each intervention respected what Chapman & Frazer originally designed.

 As I told Mansion Global for the feature: “It’s a Chapman and Frazer Spanish Colonial from 1905.
 They were one of the most premier architectural firms in the Boston area.
 They did 67 houses in Brookline, and only a handful are done in the Spanish Colonial style.”